1. Where to file a complaint

 SCORES is an online portal on SEBI website where you can log complaints, send reminders and check the status of complaints.
 First, you need to fill in the necessary information in the respective columns to register and open an account.
 You will receive the login credentials by email.
 Confirm registration and login to air your grievance.

 Try to fill as many details as you can.
 It will be easier for SEBI to resolve your complaint at the earliest.
 After filing the complaint, they will send you a complaint registration number so that you can follow up.
 They take no more than 30 days to redress the grievance.

 3. Complaint categories available under SCORES (SEBI)

 On the SCORES page, you have the option to select the mutual fund after the columns for personal info.
 Under the mutual fund, you will see various complaint categories.
 Some of them are the delay of dividend payment, non-compliance with the promised attributes, delaying the redemption process, not giving a patient ear and so on.

 If your complaint falls under any of the categories specified, choose that.
 Else, select ‘Others’.
-In this column, you can enter the complaint manually (please keep it less than 1000 characters).
+In this column, you can enter the complaint manually (please keep it less than 1,000 characters).
 If this space is insufficient, you have the option to upload documents (proofs of an unsatisfactory response from the fund house or complaint letter).
-A copy of your complaint also goes to the fund house, and SEBI will keep a track on how the AMC solves your issue and how soon.
+A copy of the complaint goes to the fund house, and SEBI will keep a track on how the AMC solves your issue and the time they take.

 4. How to track the status of your complaint